 File Manager Template Application

-The KendoReact FileManager is an Explorer-like component enabling you to manage file and folders.
-You can show additional information about the selected file in a template-customizable Preview Pane, which you can show or hide via a switch button.
-The application is built entirely by KendoReact components.
+The KendoReact FileManager is an Explorer-like application enabling you to manage files and folders.
+You can show additional information about the selected file in a template-customizable Preview Pane, which you can show or hide through a switch button.
+The application is built entirely with KendoReact components.

 Whether you are looking for examples how to use KendoReact in applications, or for a starting point for your own dashboards, head over to the live File Manager React Application.
 You can find the application's source code on GitHub.